Appalalala/SC1015-Mini-Project/README.md

 ## Exploratory Data Analysis
 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/161003075/2af1e0a8-095c-4292-97f2-c6004f6ea402" width="600">

-This shows the relationship between the variables and Heart Attack Risk.
+This shows the relationship between the variables and `Heart Attack Risk`.
 For bars lying above the x axis, it shows a positive correlation while for bars lying below the x axis, it shows a negative correlation.

 ## Categorising Variables into 4 Categories